openbermuda/karmapi/docs/nodice/inertia.rst

 From 2 to 3 the energy for unit area drops to 2/3 of level 2.

 In general, going from level n to n + 1, the energy drops by
 $n / (n + 1)$.
+But now there are n+1 waves, so the total energy is preserved.

 Prod (i / (i + 1)) for i in 1, 2, 3, ...., n

 But isn't it just 1 / n?
+Yes, in the sense of n waves going round a circle of length n, each with amplitude 1/n of the inner wave.

-Forgot about time?
+Did I forget about time?

+If we get too close to the black hole we see the effects of general relativity and things get complicated very quickly.

+Fortunately, we can set our unit of distance so that we start a respectable distance from the centre of the black hole, where we can assume that the gravitational waves are propogating at close to the speed of light, relative to the black hole.

+Within a few radii, the effect will be negligible.

 Or maybe
 --------

-Imagine the ripples on a calm pond created by an apple dropping from a tree.
+Imagine the ripples on a calm lake created by an apple dropping from a tree.
 Or rather a ripples created by the tip of a long branch, dipping into a calm pond.
 You can gently rock the branch to create waves.

+Swirl it round in a gentle circle and watch the waves move out across the lake, a self-supporting spiral of waves.

 Arrival of a new galaxy